Kingdom of Judah: LMLK seals

 LMLK seals are archaic Hebrew stamp seals on the handles of large storage jars dating from the reign of King Hezekiah (circa 700 BCE) discovered mostly in and around Jerusalem.
 Several complete jars were found in situ buried under a destruction layer caused by Sennacherib at Tel Lachish.
-None of the original seals has been found, but some 2,000 impressions made by at least 21 seal types have been published.
+None of the original seals have been found, but some 2,000 impressions made by at least 21 seal types have been published.

 LMLK stands for the Hebrew letters lamedh mem lamedh kaph (לְמֶלֶךְ), which can be translated as: